 - Bipolar disorder

 - Panic disorders

-How Do You Stop Sleep Paralysis from Happening?
+How to Stop Sleep Paralysis from Happening

 It’s important to remember that, for most people, sleep paralysis is generally not considered a serious medical problem.
 Sleep paralysis episodes are usually isolated and classified as a benign condition that doesn’t happen frequently enough to interfere with quality of life.
 However, if you experience recurrent and bothersome symptoms of sleep paralysis it may be a good idea to talk with your doctor in order to rule out other sleep disorders like narcolepsy.

 Overall, there is limited evidenced-based treatment options for sleep paralysis.
 Psychological and behavior interventions such as cognitive behavior therapy for sleep paralysis have been proposed, but further testing is needed to assess their efficacy for preventing episodes and reducing their severity.
 In general, doing your best to maintain optimal sleep hygiene may help limit the likelihood of experiencing sleep paralysis.
 Since episodes of sleep paralysis may be triggered by overnight awakenings during REM, techniques to improve sleep consistency and continuity may help.

 Sleep hygiene tips and tricks include: